jennybc/googlesheets/vignettes/formulas-and-formatting.md

 When working with Google Sheets via [the cell feed](https://developers.google.com/google-apps/spreadsheets/data#work_with_cell-based_feeds), there are three ways to define cell contents:

   * **Literal value.** This is what hits your eyeballs when you view a Sheet in the browser.
-It's also what `googlesheets` returns now.
+It's what `googlesheets` returns by default, because it's what the API returns by default.
     - API docs: "The literal value of the cell element is the calculated value of the cell, without formatting applied.
 If the cell contains a formula, the calculated value is given here.
 The Sheets API has no concept of formatting, and thus cannot manipulate formatting of cells."
     - Google describes this as "the calculated value of the cell, without formatting applied" but that is misleading.
 The only formatting they mean to exclude here is decorative stuff, e.g., font size or cell background color. **Numeric formatting is very much in force**.
     - If cell contains a formula, this is the calculated result.
 Examples: an average of some other cells, a live hyperlink specified via `=HYPERLINK()`, an image specified via `=IMAGE()`.
     - If cell contains formatted numeric data, this is the formatted result.
 Examples: 2.35E+05, 12.34%, $112.03.
-    - If cell contains a formatted numeric formula, this is the formatted, calculated result.
+    - If cell contains a formatted numeric formula, this is the calculated, formatted result.
   * **Input value.** This is what was entered in the cell, with one gotcha.
     - API docs: "The `inputValue` attribute of a cell entry always contains the value that a user would otherwise type into the Google Sheets user interface to manipulate the cell (i.e. either a literal value or a formula)."
     - If cell contains a formula, this is the formula.
 If cell contains a string, this is the string.
 Easy.